reallygooday/BertelsmannScholarship/README.md

    *BIBLIOGRAPHY, REFERENCES AND CREDITS*

+[This Journal barely touches on complexity of the Scholarship.]

-The list below summarizes the websites used in this learning journey.
+The list below summarizes the websites used in this Digital Diary.

 [1].
 Technology Scholarship Program